aws-samples/aws-iot-core-device-provisioning-deep-dive/just-in-time-registration/README.md

 The flow diagram below explains each action that happens in a JITR provisioning flow, note that some of those are not part of the flow itself, but actions that have to be done by a security administrator and manufacturing prior to the first connection.

 **JITP vs JITR**

 Before diving deeper on JITR, it is important that you also familiarize yourself with Just-In-Time-Provisionig.
 The JITR flow relies on an AWS Lambda function to provision AWS IoT resources.
 Because a Lambda function is used in this method, JITR is a much more flexible provisioning method than [JITP](https://github.com/aws-samples/aws-iot-core-device-provisioning-deep-dive/tree/main/just-in-time-provisioning).
-However, JITP is a much streamlined provisioning method which does not require an External lambda function to be designed, and it should be used if it meets your application requirements.
+However, JITP is a much streamlined provisioning method which does not require an External lambda function to be designed, and it a good option if it meets your application requirements.
 A common use case to use JITR instead of JITP, is when you may want to enrich or check your device provisioning flow against another data source before the certificate is activated, e.g. Database table.

 ### JITR provisioning flow